Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Gadget based NP-Hardness for Approximating k

-We remark that we did this separately for the $k=3$ and $k=4$ cases, obtaining solvers that are optimized to each particular problem.
-We found that systems-level improvements were most important to the $k=3$ case, with the final solver offloading the main $O(3^m)$ time computation to a highly optimized tensor contraction operation in numpy, and only performing slow python-based computation for $O(3^{m/3})$ time.
-This solver resulted in a $\speedupthree$ speedup for instances of size $m=14$.
+We did this separately for the $k=3$ and $k=4$ cases, obtaining verifiers that are optimized to each particular problem.
+We found that systems-level improvements were most important to the $k=3$ case, with the final verifier offloading the main $O(3^m)$ time computation to a highly optimized tensor contraction operation in~\texttt{numpy}, and only performing slow python-based computation for $O(3^{m/3})$ time.
+This verifier resulted in a $\speedupthree$ speedup for instances of size $m=14$.

-As for the $k=4$ case, the final solver used a more sequential branch-and-bound strategy along with some systems-level improvements.
-At $m=19$, this provided a $\speedupfour$ speedup against even a numba-accelerated brute force solver. }
+For $k=4$, the final verifier used a more sequential branch-and-bound strategy along with some systems-level improvements.
+At $m=19$, this provided a $\speedupfour$ speedup against even a \texttt{numba}-accelerated~\cite{lam2015numba} brute force verifier. }